 The staterooms were comfortable, and had the right amount of space.
 I liked the atypical layout where the closet area was out of sight of the bed area – it helped to make the stateroom feel larger.
 My favorite part of this cruise was the dining experience.
 Breakfast and lunch was available at the Horizon Court buffet on the Lido Deck, and we enjoyed pizza, hamburgers, and hot dogs at the Trident Grill near the pool.
 Dinner was a fancy affair in the International Dining Room, where we were served each night by a terrific waitstaff.
 We could have chosen Princess’ Anytime Dining at one of four themed dining rooms, but we are fans of Traditional Dining.
 The ship boasted two specialty restaurants: a steakhouse and an Italian ristorante, but we never got around to dining at either place.

 Overall, I was pleased with the ship’s appearance inside and out – it was obvious the ship was built well and cared for properly.
 I would not hesitate to sail on her again if the chance came up.
 The ideal client for Diamond Princess, and in fact, Princess Cruises as a whole, would be the cruiser who has a slightly refined taste but doesn’t have the budget for the premium or upscale lines.
 Also, the person who appreciates quality service, quality gourmet food, and entertaining activities onboard and off would be a great fit.

 |Steve is a Princess Cruises Certified Expert and can assist you with planning your cruise on the Diamond Princess today!
-Call 417-597-4216 or email to email@example.com, or fill out our nifty online form.|
+Call 608.620.3627, email to email@example.com, or fill out the nifty online form.|